n8n-io/n8n-docs/docs/user-management/saml/okta.md

 You need an Okta Workforce Identity account, and the redirect URL and entity ID from n8n's SAML settings.

+Okta Workforce may enforce two factor authentication for users, depending on your Okta configuration.

 ## Setup

 1. In your Okta admin panel, select **Applications** > **Applications**.